-As of April 3, 2021 at 12:01 a.m. the Province has moved into Step 3 of the Provincial Roadmap to Re-opening.
-To learn more about restrictions, public health and workplace measures, please follow this link: https://covid-19.ontario.ca/zones-and-restrictions
+As of July 16, 2021 the Province has moved into Step 3 of the Provincial Roadmap to Re-opening.
+To learn more about restrictions, public health and workplace measures, please follow this link: https://www.ontario.ca/page/reopening-ontario

 A State of Emergency still remains in effect in the Township of Essa.
 It is urgent that Essa residents take steps to limit the number of people that we come in contact with to help stop the spread of COVID-19.

 As reported by the Simcoe Muskoka District Health Unit on October 18, 2021, there have been a total of 557 confirmed cases of COVID-19 in Essa (547 recovered, 3 active but not in hospital, 2 hospitalized, 5 deceased).
 For a breakdown on the status in respect of active vs. recovered cases in addition to the confirmed methods of transmission, please click Simcoe Muskoka District Health Unit.

 Social Circles & Gatherings

 - Indoor social gatherings and organized public events are permitted up to 25 people

 - Outdoor social gatherings and organized public events are permitted up to 100 people.